AI & Privacy

 InternLM2 (1.8B to 20B Parameters)

-Shanghai AI Lab's model with outstanding reasoning capability.
+Shanghai AI Lab's model with outstanding reasoning and tool utilization capabilities.

 Key Specifications: